Prisons in Bahrain

 Prisons in Bahrain are fully owned and operated by the state.
-They are run by 3 different security forces, including the National Security Agency (NSA), the Bahrain Defence Force (BDF), and the Ministry of Interior (MoI).
+They are run by 3 different security forces: the National Security Agency (NSA), the Bahrain Defence Force (BDF), and the Ministry of Interior (MoI).
 Administration of prisons is overseen by several judicial authorities, as well as the public prosecution.
 Out of a total of 20 prisons, there are 4 main prisons, one of which is for women.
 The main prisons are: Al Qurain Prison (run by BDF), Dry Dock Detention Center, Juw Prison, and Isa Town Detention Center for women (run by MoI).